Dutch disease: Effects

-Minimization
+Minimisation

 There are three basic ways to reduce the threat of Dutch disease: (1) slowing the appreciation of the real exchange rate, (2) boosting the competitiveness of the adversely affected sectors, and (3) demographic adaptation.
 One approach is to withhold the boom revenues, that is, not to bring all the revenues into the country all at once, and to save some of the revenues abroad in special funds and bring them in slowly.
 In developing countries, this can be politically difficult as there is often pressure to spend the boom revenues immediately to alleviate poverty, but this ignores broader macroeconomic implications.

 Withholding will reduce the spending effect, alleviating some of the effects of inflation.
 Another benefit of letting the revenues into the country slowly is that it can give a country a stable revenue stream, improving the year-to-year certainty of revenues.
 Also, a country can provide for future generations by setting aside some of the boom revenues in a sovereign wealth fund.
-Examples of these include the Future Fund in Australia, Iranian national development fund, the Government Pension Fund in Norway, the Stabilization Fund of the Russian Federation, the State Oil Fund of Azerbaijan, Alberta Heritage Savings Trust Fund of Alberta, Canada, the Permanent School Fund and Permanent University Fund of Texas, the Alaska Permanent Fund and the Future Generations Fund of the State of Kuwait established in 1976.
-Recent talks led by the United Nations Development Programme in Cambodia – International Oil and Gas Conference on fueling poverty reduction – point out the need for better education of state officials and energy CaDREs (Capacity Needs Diagnostics for Renewable Energies) linked to a sovereign wealth fund to avoid the resource curse (Paradox of plenty).
+Examples of these include the Future Fund in Australia, Iranian national development fund, the Government Pension Fund of Norway, the Stabilisation Fund of the Russian Federation, the State Oil Fund of Azerbaijan, the Alberta Heritage Savings Trust Fund of Canada, the Future Generations Fund of Kuwait (1976), and the Permanent School Fund, Permanent University Fund and Alaska Permanent Fund of the United Stated.
+Recent talks led by the United Nations Development Programme in Cambodia – International Oil and Gas Conference on fuelling poverty reduction – point out the need for better education of state officials and energy CaDREs (Capacity Needs Diagnostics for Renewable Energies) linked to a sovereign wealth fund to avoid the resource curse (paradox of plenty).

 Another strategy for avoiding real exchange rate appreciation is to increase saving in the economy in order to reduce large capital inflows which may appreciate the real exchange rate.
 This can be done if the country runs a budget surplus.
 A country can encourage individuals and firms to save more by reducing income and profit taxes.
-By increasing saving, a country can reduce the need for loans to finance government deficits and foreign direct investment.
+By increasing savings, a country can reduce the need for loans to finance government deficits and foreign direct investment.

 Investments in education and infrastructure can increase the competitiveness of the lagging manufacturing or agriculture sector.
 Another approach is to protect the lagging sector by increasing subsidies or tariffs.
 However, this could worsen the effects of Dutch disease, as large inflows of foreign capital are usually provided by the export sector and bought up by the import sector.
 Imposing tariffs on imported goods will artificially reduce that sector's demand for foreign currency, leading to further appreciation of the real exchange rate.